amandotzip/groovydata/README.md

 We're going to start by using the Spotify API to get more information about all the tracks we found in the top 200's chart for the timeframe we described above.
 The Spotify API gives us the ability to get "audio features" from a song given a track id that Spotify creates for every song.
 These "audio features" include characteristics like loudness, positivity, danceability, how energetic the song is, the speed of the song, and a couple other similar characteristics that have been determined by Spotify using their own machine learning algorithms.

 First, we do need to get an id for every song and artist in our dataframe to be able to make queries through the Spotify API for a specific track or artist.
 Here, we get track and artist ids, and we also make a query for the audio features of each track id.
-We're doing these together for code efficiency, just because a large number of queries through the Spotify API can take time.
+We're doing these all together for code efficiency, just because a large number of queries through the Spotify API can take time.
 For testing we cached the dataframe rather than compiling the data every time.

 ```python